 Goal #2: More Leads

-Traditionally, entrepreneurs invest in more marketing hires, and expensive demand generation programs.
+Traditionally, startups and entrepreneurs invest in more marketing hires, and expensive demand generation programs.
 Successful companies—such as Wix and Scoop—leverage communities that already exist by creating the following groups to generate qualified traffic for them.

 Field Representative Program: In-person connections are typically more powerful than digital ones.
 Never underestimate the power of getting people on the ground talking about your brand and spreading the love.
 For example, WayUP has an amazing Campus Rep program that allows them to tap into new and challenging markets such as students.

 Referral Programs: Asking your customers and users to refer people by offering an incentive is a smart way to get your customers to drive your own leads.
 Uber and Lyft used referral programs as their main methodology to feed/accelerate the growth of their rider and driver communities.
 Meanwhile, Dropbox used two-sided referral bonuses to drive virality.

 Affiliate Programs: Finding online presence with complimentary products, and engaging with them in a strong partnership can help you onboard the right audience.
 If you know of successful websites and blogs that engage the audience you’re looking for, you can ask them to embed links or offer a plugin that directs to your website.
 The affiliate is usually paid per generated traffic or leads.

 Finally, all of the marketing goals I’ve discussed lead to the most important business goal: sales.
 You want to make a profit, and have people buy your product.

 Reseller Program: A reseller program allows you to engage existing solution or service providers in your industry and provide them a platform to share and resell your product.
 Prezi is a great example of a company that has scaled immensely as a result of a successful Reseller Program.
 The presentation software company made the shift from a B2C to B2B model thanks to the amazing network of experts and consultants they built.